syncedtoblog/spreddit/README.md

 Related to the above, was figuring out how to add a footprint to the JS calls.
 I wouldn't have figured this out without the help of the [Soroban Pixelwar dev](https://github.com/candela-network/soroban-pixelwar) - many thanks!

 It would be great to have a way for a smart contract to be executed periodically, either by itself or by another looper smart contract.
 At the moment refreshing Spreddit vote state would need to be done off-chain e.g. by a cron job invoking the contract function.
+For Spreddit, this would be great for a decay function that decays the vote counts over time.

 Info on floats would be nice (though I understand using floats on blockchain might be a challenge).
 I saw in the example dapp they use bigNumber to encode.
 But not sure how it works on the smart contract side.
 I'd like to write up an example on how to do this in the future actually.